 Because scratching in cats is a normal behavior, it is not recommended that we keep our cats from doing it.
 Instead, what owners can do to resolve the scratching issue is by redirecting the scratching onto acceptable objects.

 To help you establish tolerable scratching habits in your cat, consider the following pointers:

-- For kittens and newly acquired adult cats, provide a few scratching posts in 3 areas most used by your pet, like those areas where he likes to play and rest.
+- For kittens and newly acquired adult cats, provide a few scratching posts in each of the areas most used by your pet, like those areas where he likes to play and rest.

 - For older cats that have already established a scratching problem, try making the damaged scratching spot unavailable for her.
-You can cover it with thick plastic or double-sided tape so it feels different; thus, less appealing.
+You can cover it with thick plastic, double-sided tape, or a blanket or throw so it’s less appealing.

 Most cats can be gradually taught or retrained to scratch a post and avoid damaging other things in your household like the furniture.